jfgf11/scopic_interview/ReadMe.md

 ### Backend

 #### Requirements
 Navigate to the `api` subdirectory and follow the instructions specified in the section "Requirements" of its `README.md` file to setup the requirements for stable diffusion.
 Then, put your downloaded model with the name `model_trained.ckpt` file into the `api` folder.
+You can download the model trained by clicking [here](https://drive.google.com/file/d/1Tw_G7rTGw3I8aRwX-v0V-cqfwmzlee84/view?usp=sharing).

 #### Start Server